 Second, it may have done well because it had a first-mover advantage.
 It went first, but this doesn’t always mean it will stay top.
 Google wasn’t the first search engine (Archie, Archive without the v was the first well documented).

 But generally, there has been a buzz around Bitcoin pushing the prices up?

 This is hard to say, but I think the biggest thing now is electricity.
 Bitcoin in theory could be useful if the world used it, and it did become a global cryptocurrency.
 A lot about this has been said when Elon Musk invested a considerable amount of Tesla cash into Bitcoin.
 Many suggested that due to the amount of electricity the Bitcoin uses, this was a flawed investment from Mr Musk, who is in the eco-friendly electric car business.

 Why does Bitcoin use electricity?

 It is possible, with computers and an algorithm to ‘mine’ a bitcoin.
 This helps with the security of the asset and in its design is a good thing on the face of it.
 But when the price increases, this encourages more miners to the table in the hope of making a profit.
-Leading to Bitcoin to use more and more electricity becoming more and more inefficient.
+Leading to Bitcoin using more and more electricity becoming more and more inefficient.

 A useful comparison with Bitcoin is with precious metals like Gold.
 They are only worth what somebody else is willing to pay and like Bitcoin, gold uses more materials via mining when the prices rise.
-The big difference with Gold is that is a physical product and has had a value for hundreds of years.
+The big difference with Gold is that is a physical product and has had value for hundreds of years.